 For the most part, the buttons are well-placed and accessible, making it easy to adjust settings as needed.
 However, the lack of a thumbstick on the back can make it tricky to adjust your autofocus point on the fly.

-The EVF has a pretty standard 2.36 million-dot resolution, so you won't get the sharpest image but it's still decent.
-Unfortunately, the eyecup around the viewfinder is made of plastic and isn't especially comfortable.
+The EVF has a pretty standard 2.36 million-dot resolution, so you'll get a reasonably clear and sharp image.
+However, it's nothing to write home about, especially as we see more cameras with higher-res EVFs.
+Unfortunately, the eyecup around the viewfinder is made of plastic and isn't especially comfortable to use.

 The menu system is very intuitive and easy to navigate using either the touchscreen or the physical controls.
 The settings are clearly organized and user-friendly.
 There are also a lot of customization options to tailor the shooting experience to your preference and make it easier to access commonly used settings.
 There's also an extensive 'Help' function that provides explanations and additional information about certain settings and menu items when you press the 'Info' button.

 The Canon R8 uses the same LP-E17 battery as the Canon EOS RP, which yields a relatively short battery life.
-It is CIPA-rated for 290 shots on a full charge when using the screen, which is slightly higher than the RP but still falls far short of cameras with larger batteries like the Canon EOS R6 Mark II.
+It's CIPA-rated for 290 shots on a full charge when using the screen, which is slightly higher than the RP but still falls far short of cameras with larger batteries like the Canon EOS R6 Mark II.
 When using the viewfinder, it's only rated for 150 shots, which is quite poor.
 That said, the camera does have power-saving settings.
 With power-saving enabled, the camera is rated for 370 shots using the screen and 220 shots using the viewfinder.
+It's also worth noting that CIPA ratings tend to fall on the conservative side, so your actual battery life will vary in real-world usage.

 Video battery life is a more disappointing story.
 The camera lasts for just over an hour of continuous video recording in 4k at 30 fps.
 That's a fair bit shorter than the RP's video battery life.
 However, this camera does record uncropped oversampled 4k video, unlike the RP, so it makes sense that it drains the battery much quicker.

 The Canon R8 has a remarkably fast max burst rate when using its electronic shutter, similar to the Canon EOS R6 Mark II.
 At max speed, you'll get approximately 40 fps burst shooting.
-However, in first-curtain shutter mode, the camera maxes out at 6 fps.
-Shooting in RAW, the camera's buffer fills up after just under 90 shots, which isn't bad but will fill up very quickly when shooting at the max burst rate.
-Once full, you also have to wait roughly 14 seconds for the buffer to clear before you can start shooting again, which is a fairly long delay, especially in situations where timing is critical.
-When shooting in JPEG, the buffer clears fast enough that you can effectively shoot indefinitely.
+However, in EFCS mode, the camera maxes out at 6 fps.
+Shooting in RAW format, the camera's buffer fills up after just under 90 shots, which isn't bad but will fill up very quickly when shooting at the max 40 fps burst rate.
+Once full, it also takes a fairly long time to clear its buffer, which can slow you down or interrupt your shooting in situations where timing is critical.
+When shooting in JPEG, the buffer clears fast enough to effectively shoot indefinitely.

-Using a single focus point, without tracking, the autofocus is quick and accurate.
-You should have no trouble focusing on your chosen subject, whether it's a static object or someone moving in a more predictable way.
+Using a single focus point without tracking, autofocus is quick and accurate.
+As long as the subject remains under the focus point, you should have no trouble focusing on your chosen subject, whether it's a static object or someone moving in a more predictable way.

-Though the R8 doesn't have in-body image stabilization, you can get very stable shots at very slow shutter speeds using an optically stabilized lens.
-That said, stabilization performance can vary depending on different factors, including the lens, focal length, and even how steady your hands are.
+Though the R8 doesn't have in-body image stabilization, you can get very stable shots at very slow shutter speeds using an optically stabilized lens like the Canon RF 24-105mm f/4-7.1 IS STM.
+That said, stabilization performance can vary depending on different factors, including the lens, focal length, and how steady your hands are.

-Dynamic range is excellent.
-Just like the Canon EOS R6 Mark II, it can capture a very wide array of shadow and highlight detail.
-Even in more dim conditions, with more noise present, there's still a great amount of dynamic range.
+The camera has excellent dynamic range.
+Just like the Canon EOS R6 Mark II, it can capture a very wide array of highlight and shadow detail.
+Even in dimmer conditions, with a higher noise floor, it still has a great amount of dynamic range.

-The camera is excellent at managing noise levels in low light.
-While noise is inevitable in low-light situations, the sensor keeps noise levels to a minimum when you have to bump the camera to high ISO settings.
+The camera is great at managing noise levels in low light.
+While noise is inevitable in low-light situations, the sensor keeps noise levels to a minimum when you have to bump the camera to higher ISO settings when there's less available light.

-Like the Canon EOS R6 Mark II, you get oversampled 4k video recording.
+Like the Canon EOS R6 Mark II, the Canon R8 records 4k video that's oversampled from the full 6k resolution of its sensor.
 However, unlike that model, the R8 doesn't support external RAW video output.

-4k internal recording capability is excellent.
-The camera can record in 10-bit with the C-Log 3 profile, expanding your dynamic range in video and giving you more room to make color grading adjustments in post.
+The camera's 4k internal recording capability is excellent.
+It can record in 10-bit 4:2:2 with the C-Log 3 profile, expanding your dynamic range in video and giving you more room to make color adjustments in post.
 There's also a handy 'View Assist' function for Log recording that applies a LUT when playing back videos in-camera to give you an idea of what the final product will look like.

 There's no recording time limit, which is great for long-form recording.
 The camera also didn't overheat during our battery life test, though it did come very close to doing so.
 In warmer conditions, you're likely to experience some overheating when recording in 4k.
-It's also worth noting that this camera uses a smaller battery than the Canon EOS R6 Mark II, and its battery life is a lot shorter, meaning your effective recording time is more limited.
+It's also worth noting that this camera uses a smaller battery than the Canon EOS R6 Mark II, and its battery life is a lot shorter, meaning your effective recording time is more limited unless you use an external power supply.

 The autofocus is incredibly effective in video mode.
 In 4k, it can track and keep moving subjects in focus with little issue.
 You also have plenty of settings to fine-tune its performance.
 That includes, for example, the same setting found on the Canon EOS R6 Mark II that lets you set it to only focus on detected subjects, which helps to minimize shifting focus when a subject leaves the frame.